YouTube is without a doubt, one of the longest-standing video social media platforms in the world.

 When it comes to long-form video content, YouTube tends to be the place creators turn to.
 Therefore, it should come as no surprise that 500 hours of video were uploaded every minute.
 Between 2014 and 2020, the number of hours of video uploaded every minute has grown by about 40%.

-in May 2018.
-As of 2020, there are 20 million paying subscribers who are enjoying ad-free videos.
+As of 2021, there are 23.6 million paying subscribers who are enjoying ad-free videos.

 Between advertising and its Premium subscription service, YouTube raked in $19.7 billion in revenue during 2020.
 That’s a 30.4% increase year-on-year, so it’s safe to say they’re doing well.

 Next, let’s dive into some YouTube statistics that cover the usage of the platform.
 How many people are on YouTube exactly?
 And how much time do people spend watching videos?
 Here’s some interesting data that you should know for your video marketing strategy:

 How successful a social media platform is truly lies in the amount of active users they have.
 YouTube has 2.1 billion monthly active users based all around the world.
 That number shows no signs of slowing down, with the projected amount of users increasing each year.
 In terms of daily active users, YouTube sees approximately 122 million users per day.
 Those are some pretty impressive YouTube statistics!

 For many, watching YouTube videos has become part of their daily routine.
 62% of internet users based in the United States report using YouTube every day.
 92% access YouTube on a weekly basis, while 98% are only using YouTube monthly.

 Data from 2020 shows that children in the UK spend quite a bit of time on TikTok and YouTube daily.
 It’s reported they spend an average of 70 minutes per day watching TikTok videos and 59 minutes watching YouTube.
 They also used Instagram and Snapchat for 40 and 39 minutes daily, respectively.